25 Aug Are the Insects on My Tree Harmful?

 There’s nothing like seeing tree insects on your beloved trees to make you worried about a tree infestation.
 In fact, seeing tree insects and tree beetles is a common occurrence during the summer months when tree insects are most active.
 But just because tree insects are present, does it mean you need to treat infested trees?
 Surprisingly, the answer is not always.

-Continue reading to learn more about tree insects such as tree beetles, as well when you need to treat infested trees with pesticides including professional pesticide treatments.
+Continue reading to learn more about tree insects such as tree beetles, as well as when you need to treat infested trees with professional insect treatments.

 Why Do Tree Insects Infest Trees?

 Tree insects, such as tree beetles, tend to infest trees that are already stressed.
 For example, if your tree has a tree disease such as a fungal infection, it’s more likely to become infested with tree insects.

 If you see tree insects in your yard, you should follow a process called Integrated Pest Management (IPM).
 The goal of IPM is to treat infested trees only when needed using the least invasive measure possible, and to prevent tree insects and tree beetles from infesting trees, to begin with.
 You should also take measures to prevent tree disease, as tree disease is often a precursor to tree infestations.

 What are the Steps of IPM?